-(i) Superannuation
+(j) Superannuation

 The Shire contributes to a number of Superannuation Funds on behalf of employees.
 All funds to which the Shire contributes are defined contribution plans.

-(j) Cash and Cash Equivalents
+(k) Cash and Cash Equivalents

-Cash and cash equivalents include cash on hand, cash at bank, deposits available on demand with banks, other short-term highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value and bank overdrafts.
+Cash and cash equivalents include cash on hand, cash at bank, deposits available on demand with banks and other short-term highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value and bank overdrafts.

-Bank overdrafts are shown as short term borrowings in Current Liabilities in the Notes
+Bank overdrafts are shown as short term borrowings in Current Liabilities in the statement of financial position.

-(k) Trade and Other Receivables
+(I) Trade and Other Receivables